LastCallMedia/Mannequin/src/Twig/README.md

 When would I use this?
 -----------------------
-When you want to display Twig templates as Mannequin patterns.
+When you want to display Twig templates as Mannequin components.

 Installing
 ----------